aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* string
 - *Default:* The root of the repository

-The location of the CDK application in the Github repository.
+The location of the CDK application in the repository.

 It is used to `cd` into the folder before deploying the CDK application